kimnewzealand/Git-Resources/GitCommands.md

 Clone

-+ `git clone <remote name>` to clone a repo and download a copy of a repo to a local folder.
-This automatically creates the remote called origin.
++ `git clone <remote name>` to clone a repo and download a copy of a repo to a local folder This automatically creates the remote called origin

 Add